jamescooke/blog/content/2004-github-travis.rst

 Since GitHub (and therefore Microsoft) `acquired Dependabot in 2019
 <https://dependabot.com/blog/hello-github/>`_, GitHub now has a tool which it
-can use generate a larger number of builds on CI/CD services integrated with its platform like Travis.
-This will have the knock on effect of making it harder for those CI/CD services to keep within their API rate limits and more expensive to run because they will need to buy more computing power from AWS and or Google to run builds.
+can use to generate a larger number of builds on CI/CD services integrated with its platform like Travis.
+This will have the knock-on effect of making it harder for those CI/CD services to keep within their API rate limits and more expensive to run because they will need to buy more computing power from AWS and/or Google to run builds.

 Best of all for GitHub, they can put this pressure on others while maintaining the guise of `making "dependency upgrades easy"